Villa Paradiso

 Which orchids will be blooming when I visit Baracoa?

-Our heartfelt thanks to our good friend Noel Coutin Lobaina, field expert whose knowledge of orchids in Baracoa is unparalleled and who has been extremely generous in sharing with us, guiding and teaching us.
-Noel is co-author of the identification of a natural location for the hybrid Encyclia xosmentii (moebusii x hamiltonii), in the Baracoa region.
-We are eagerly waiting for his book on the orchids of Baracoa to be published.
-This article wouldn’t have been possible without his passion for sharing his knowledge.
+Our heartfelt thanks to our good friend Noel Coutin Lobaina, field expert in our region whose knowledge of orchids in Baracoa is unparalleled and who has been extremely generous in guiding us and sharing his knowledge with us.
+In late 2023, his book Inventario de las Orquídeas del Parque Nacional Alejandro de Humboldt, Sector Baracoa was launched.
+Noel is co-author of the identification of a natural location for the hybrid Encyclia xosmentii (moebusii x hamiltonii), in the Baracoa region, and one of the two individuals who first collected the Lepanthes macrolabia that served as a basis for its description.
 Needless to say, any errors or inaccuracies in our post are our entire responsibility – not his.
+We strongly recommend following his Facebook page Flora de Baracoa.

 Activities, Baracoa, Sustainable Tourism